msiedlarek/winthing/README.md

 <tr><td> winthing.topicPrefix </td><td> Client ID to present to the broker. </td><td> winthing </td></tr>
 <tr><td> winthing.reconnectInterval </td><td> Time interval between connection attempts in seconds. </td><td> 5 </td></tr>
 </table>

+## Supported messages

+The payload of all messages is either empty or a valid JSON element (possibly a privimite, like a single integer).

 ### Broadcasted status